dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 4. With this information, this function creates a new object called `newFlyingObject` with its `position`.
 5. In the end, this function returns a new state object with the new flying object and it updates the `lastObjectCreatedAt` value.

 As you may have noticed, the function that you have just created is a reducer.
-As such, you might expect that you will create an action to trigger this reducer, but actually you won't need one.
-Since your game issues issues a `MOVE_OBJECTS` action every `10` ms, you can take advantage of this action and trigger your new reducer.
+As such, you might expect that you will create an action to trigger this reducer but, actually, you won't need one.
+Since your game issues a `MOVE_OBJECTS` action every `10` ms, you can take advantage of this action and trigger your new reducer.
 To do that, you will have to reimplement the `moveObjects` reducer (`./src/reducers/moveObjects.js`) as follows:

 ```js
 import { calculateAngle } from '../utils/formulas';